 Shame — the feeling that you’re a bad, worthless person — can play a significant role in classic depression.
 Guilt or remorse over past mistakes or missteps have seeped into how you think of yourself, and in your own mind, you’ve become a bad person.
 This can lead to terrible problems with self-esteem and erode self-confidence.
 You can give up.
 Isolate.
 Become angry and irritable.
 “I just don’t care anymore.”
 “Why try?
 I always screw up.”

 Obviously, having a conscience is important, and empathy for those around you is necessary to enjoy quality connections with others.
-Holding yourself accountable is important.
+It’s also important to hold yourself accountable.

-Shame can be helpful if it reminds you today of the person you want to be.
-“I did (or said) something that I’m ashamed of.
-It’s not who I want to be.”
-If it leads you to an apology that will clear the air.
-If it helps you grow today in a direction that’s important.
-If it’s going to lead you to do something positive — today.
+Guilt can be helpful if it reminds you today of the person you want to be.
+It can lead you to an apology that will clear the air.
+It can lead you to do something positive — today.
 If it’s guiding you to be a better person — today.

 Shame isn’t the same as a good conscience.
-Instead, it can become a literal prison.
+Instead, it can become a prison.